 Estimating Peak Coincident Demand Reductions

-The approach to identifying system peak hours described in section 4.2 provides a basis for estimating peak coincident demand reductions attributable to the implementation of energy efficiency measures in Texas.
-This is based on measure-specific load during the identified peak hours according to section 4.2.2 and presented in Table 4-5 through Table 4-14.
+The approach to identify system peak hours described in section 4.2 provides a basis for estimating peak coincident demand reductions attributable to the implementation of energy efficiency measures in Texas.
+Individual measures can select the highest peak reduction between “winter” and “summer” peak periods.
+When multiple measures are installed, systems that interact require that the system use the same peak hour definitions for each individual calculations of saving.
+This is based on measure-specific load during the identified peak hours according to section 4.2.2 and presented in Table 9 through Table 18.

-This section explains how the probable peak hours are used to estimate deemed peak coincident demand savings for three kinds of measure load conditions: (1) those developed using hourly building simulation models, (2) those for which annual energy savings can be estimated and for which normalized load shapes are available, and (3) those based on field data from M&V monitoring of equipment energy use.
-Several approaches may be used to determine measure load; the following three examples are meant to demonstrate how those measured load results can be applied to derive reportable electricity demand reductions in Texas.
+This section explains how the probable peak hours are used to estimate deemed peak coincident demand savings for four kinds of measure load conditions: (1) those developed using hourly building simulation models, (2) those for which annual energy savings can be estimated and for which normalized load shapes are available, (3) those based on field data from M&V monitoring of equipment energy use, and (4) whole building M&V energy model.
+Several approaches may be used to determine measure load; the following four examples are meant to demonstrate how those measured load results can be applied to derive reportable electricity demand reductions in Texas.

 Using Building Simulation Models (for Weather-Sensitive Measure Impacts)

-In some cases, deemed savings are estimated using building simulation models, which estimate the hourly energy use from implementing energy-efficiency measures (i.e., modeling the difference between base and change case).
-When simulation models are run using the TMY3 datasets from the weather stations specified in Table 3, peak demand reductions can be estimated by determining the appropriate top 20 of 50 hours available for the climate zone in question (from one of Table 4-5 through Table 4-14).
+In some cases, deemed savings are estimated using building simulation models, which estimate the hourly energy use from implementing energy efficiency measures (i.e., modeling the difference between base and change case).
+When simulation models are run using the TMY3 datasets from the weather stations specified in Table 3, peak demand reductions can be estimated by determining the appropriate top 20 of 50 hours available for the climate zone in question (from one of Table 9 through Table 18).
 The 20 hours to be used are selected from the appropriate set of 50 hours according to a two-step process:

 Assign a day of the week for each of the 50 hours according to the day it would have fallen on in the simulation model and screen out all hour intervals falling on weekends.